dblstallion/s3eAndroidController/README.md

 - Get value from -1 to 1 indicating how far stick/pad is pressed along an axis.
   -1 is left/bottom, 0 centered and 1 is right/top.

+* void s3eAndroidControllerSetPropagateButtonsToKeyboard(bool propagate)*

+- If set true, on controller button presses, regular s3eKeyboard events/states for the pressed button will still occur.
+If set false, no s3eKeyboard event will happen.
+Default is true.

 Button and axis values